-- "SEVENTH SUPPLEMENTAL INDENTURE" means the supplemental indenture to the Trust Indenture, dated as of September 29, 2020, pursuant to which the Series H Debentures have been issued. - "SIXTH SUPPLEMENTAL INDENTURE" means the supplemental indenture to the Trust Indenture, dated as of October 7, 2019, pursuant to which the Series G Debentures have been issued. - "SIFT" means specified investment flow-through entities for the purposes of the Income Tax Act. - "SPECIAL RESOLUTION" means a resolution passed as a special resolution at a meeting of Unitholders (including an adjourned meeting) duly convened for that purpose and held in accordance with the Contract of Trust at which two or more individuals present in person either holding personally or representing as proxies not less in aggregate than 5% of the number of votes attached to Units then outstanding and passed by the affirmative votes of the holders of more than 66 2/3% of the Units represented at the meeting and voted on a poll upon such resolution, or passed in such other manner as provided in the Contract of Trust. - "SPECIAL VOTING UNITS" means the non-participating special voting units of the REIT. - "Tax Act" means the Income Tax Act (Canada), as amended. - "TAXATION YEAR" means the taxation year of BTB for the purpose of the Tax Act. - "TB TRUST" means BTB, Acquisitions and Operating Trust, a trust formed under the laws of the Province of Québec pursuant to the TB Contract of Trust. - "TB CONTRACT OF TRUST" means the contract of trust of TB Trust dated July 12, 2006 pursuant to which BTB, Acquisitions and Operating Trust was formed under the laws of the Province of Québec, as amended and restated as of August 1st, 2006, March 15, 2011, May 4, 2011 and from time to time thereafter. - "TB NOTES" means collectively Series 1 Notes, Series 2 Notes and Series 3 Notes. - "TB UNITS" means the trust units of TB Trust. - "Transfer and Registrar Agreement" means the Transfer and Registrar Agreement dated October 3, 2006 between BTB and Computershare Investor Services Inc. - "TRUST INDENTURE" means the trust indenture dated October 3, 2006 between BTB and Computershare Trust Company of Canada in its capacity as indenture trustee relating to the Debentures, and any indenture supplemental thereto. - "TRUSTEE" means a trustee of BTB and "TRUSTEES" means all of the trustees of BTB. - "TSX" means the Toronto Stock Exchange. - "TSX-V" means the TSX Venture Exchange. - "UNIT(S)" means a trust unit of BTB, except Special Voting Units. - "UNIT OPTION PLAN" means the Unit Option Plan of BTB adopted on October 3, 2006 and as amended from time to time. - "UNITHOLDER(S)" means a holder of Units and any reference to a Unitholder in the context of such Unitholder's right to vote at a meeting of Unitholders, and also includes a holder of Special Voting Units. - "UNITHOLDERS' RIGHTS PLAN" means the Unitholders' Rights Plan that became originally effective June 1, 2007 and as amended from time to time.
+- "Special Resolution" means a resolution passed as a special resolution at a meeting of Unitholders (including an adjourned meeting) duly convened for that purpose and held in accordance with the Contract of Trust at which two or more individuals present in person either holding personally or representing as proxies not less in aggregate than 5% of the number of votes attached to Units then outstanding and passed by the affirmative votes of the holders of more than 66 2/3% of the Units represented at the meeting and voted on a poll upon such resolution, or passed in such other manner as provided in the Contract of Trust. - "Special Voting Units" means the non-participating special voting units of the REIT. - "Tax Act" means the Income Tax Act (Canada), as amended. - "Taxation Year" means the taxation year of BTB for the purpose of the Tax Act. - "TB Trust" means BTB, Acquisitions and Operating Trust, a trust formed under the laws of the Province of Québec pursuant to the TB Contract of Trust. - "TB Contract of Trust" means the contract of trust of TB Trust dated July 12, 2006 pursuant to which BTB, Acquisitions and Operating Trust was formed under the laws of the Province of Québec, as amended and restated as of August 1st, 2006, March 15, 2011, May 4, 2011 and from time to time thereafter. - "TB Notes" means collectively Series 1 Notes, Series 2 Notes and Series 3 Notes. - "TB Units" means the trust units of TB Trust. - "Transfer and Registrar Agreement" means the Transfer and Registrar Agreement dated October 3, 2006 between BTB and Computershare Investor Services Inc. - "Trust Indenture" means the trust indenture dated October 3, 2006 between BTB and Computershare Trust Company of Canada in its capacity as indenture trustee relating to the Debentures, and any indenture supplemental thereto. - "Trustee" means a trustee of BTB and "Trustees" means all of the trustees of BTB. - "TSX" means the Toronto Stock Exchange. - "TSX-V" means the TSX Venture Exchange. - "Unit(s)" means a trust unit of BTB, except Special Voting Units. - "Unit Option Plan" means the Unit Option Plan of BTB adopted on October 3, 2006 and as amended from time to time. - "Unitholder(s)" means a holder of Units and any reference to a Unitholder in the context of such Unitholder's right to vote at a meeting of Unitholders and includes a holder of Special Voting Units. - "Unitholders' Rights Plan" means the Unitholders' Rights Plan that became originally effective June 1, 2007 and as amended from time to time.